pkinchla/sevenpx/README.md

 2. Then create a folder of SVGS in `./svg/` (still the root of the project).
 3. run the `yarn draw` to generate some json for the application.

 *Tip: It is good to include a title for use on naming each drawing.
-Though, it will fallback to the filename if not title is provided.*
+Though, it will fallback to the filename if no title is provided.*

 You can now run the app in development using `yarn dev`.
 For building the app for production use `yarn build`.